Polynomial basins of infinity: Introduction

 Let $f:\C\to\C$ be a complex polynomial of degree $d\geq 2$.
 Iterating $f$ yields a dynamical system.
 The plane then decomposes into the disjoint union of its open, connected {\em basin of infinity} defined by

 and its complement, the compact {\em filled Julia set} $K(f)$.

-Many naturally defined loci in parameter space (such as the connectedness locus, external rays, their impressions, and parapuzzles) are defined by constraints on the dynamics of $f$ on $X(f)$.
-Motivated by this, we study the forgetful map sending a polynomial $f: \C \to \C$ to its restriction $f: X(f) \to X(f)$.
+Many naturally defined loci in parameter space (such as the connectedness locus, the shift locus, external rays, their impressions, and parapuzzles) are defined by constraints on the dynamics of $f$ on $X(f)$.
+Motivated by this, we study the forgetful map sending a polynomial $f: \C \to \C$ to its restriction $f: X(f) \to X(f)$ on its basin of infinity.
 The basin $X(f)$ is equipped with a dynamically natural translation surface structure.
 In this work and its sequels \cite{DP:heights, DP:combinatorics} we exploit this Euclidean perspective to analyze the global structure of moduli spaces of complex polynomials.